-There are also questions raised weather tire stretching is safe or not because there is no precise law supporting or against the idea.
+There are also questions raised whether it is safe or not because there is no precise law supporting or against the idea.
 The regulation differs from country to country as well as from state to state.
-From UK MOT point of view as of the time of writing, there is no specific law pertaining whether the stretched tire is legal or not.
+From UK MOT point of view as of the time of writing, there is no specific law.
 While it is believed to be illegal in Germany and varies from state to state in the United States.

 Insurance companies tend to take caution on the legality of stretching a tire.
 They may accept or void your policy if not correctly informed in case of an accident and could directly attribute it to your stretched tires.
 Even if you do inform them, they may decline your application and refuse to insure your car.
 It all depends on the insurance company policy.